bobrik/docker-logstash-kafka/README.md

 image with installed kafka plugin.
 Versions are coming from kafka plugins, logstash is on latest stable version.

+**Kafka is now included into default logstash package from 1.5.0.rc1.1, this image is no longer needed.**

 ## Running

 See [bobrik/logstash](https://registry.hub.docker.com/u/bobrik/logstash/) common image docs.